wheelroom/wheelroom/packages/@jacco-meijer/wheelroom/README.md

 ### .env

-To know how to connect to your Contentul space, some ID's and tokens are required.
+To connect to your Contentul space, ID's and tokens are required.
 The CMA token is the one written to `~/.contentfulrc.json` when you run `contentful login` from the command line.
 Beware, this token gives full access to everything in your space, so be sure test first with an empty space and do not commit `.env` to your repository.

 ```
 CONTENTFUL_SPACE_ID=paste_here